naholyr/show-time/README.md

 ### Known bugs

-* Peerflix seems to not be working with node 5.x, using 4.x for now
 * It happens castnow fails to start, I quit and restart a few seconds/minutes later and it works again

 ## How it works